 "Clopening" refers to a work practice where an employee is scheduled to work a closing shift and an opening shift consecutively, often with very little time between the two shifts.
 For example, an employee might finish their closing shift at a late hour (12:00 AM) and then be required to return to work for an opening shift early in the morning (6:00 AM).

-Other jurisdictions require that employers obtain the employee's consent before scheduling clopening shifts.
-This gives employees the opportunity to decline the shifts if they prefer not to work such challenging schedules.
+Other jurisdictions require that employers obtain the employee's consent before they are scheduled for a clopening shifts.
+This gives an employee the opportunity to decline the shift if they prefer not to work such a demanding schedule.

-7. Filling vacant shifts
+7. Filling Vacant Shifts

 In many jurisdictions, employers are required to first offer vacant shifts to existing employees before hiring new employees or using temporary or on-call workers.
 This requirement is designed to promote stable and predictable work schedules for current employees and to prevent excessive reliance on part-time or temporary workers.